USS Bienville: Gulf of Mexico operations

 In 1863 USS Bienville was transferred to the Gulf of Mexico, where she continued her blockading work.
 She supported the capture of the entrances to Mobile Bay, Alabama on August 5, 1864.
 The USS Princess Royal and Bienville were stationed off the coast of Texas blockading Galveston.
 On the night of February 7, 1865, the two gunboats sent a boat party into Galveston Bay, Texas to seize two schooners loaded with cotton.
 The actual prize sought was the destruction of Wren, a ship built by Laird, Son & Co. of Birkenhead (no. 317), along with sister ship (no. 318) the Lark, for Fraser, Trenholm and Company.
 The Wren had run aground February 6, 1865, but was freed, narrowly escaping capture, and moored inside Galveston Harbor.
 The schooners Pet, with 256 bales of cotton on board, and Annie Sophia, with 220 bales, were anchored near the main channel at Fort Point.
 Acting Ensign George French was dispatched with twenty seamen and three officers to destroy the Wren and capture the schooners.
 Successful in capturing the schooners, they were not able to get to the Wren.

 Decommissioning and civilian career

 Bienville was decommissioned soon after the end of the Civil War.
 After about two years in reserve, she was sold in October 1867.
 She operated under the same name as a commercial steamship until August 15, 1872, when a fire destroyed her at Watling Island, Bahamas.
+Mexican-born Spanish artist Fortunato Arriola was aboard the ship during the fire, and was lost at sea.